Evan Stephens Hall: Musical style and songwriting

-Hall's influences on his songwriting split between music and literature, owing to his tenure at Kenyon studying English.
+Hall's influences on his songwriting are split between music and literature, owing to his tenure at Kenyon studying English.
 On the sonic side, Hall has cited Stephen Steinbrink, Ben Lerner, Greta Kline, and Phil Elverum as inspirations.
 Hall's earliest musical influences included alternative rock mainstays such as Radiohead, Green Day, and Nirvana.
 In terms of literature, he has also noted novelists James Joyce, William Faulkner, Virginia Woolf, and David Foster Wallace, as influences on his work, as well as the short story author George Saunders.
 Hall has specifically cited Woolf's The Waves and Wallace's Infinite Jest as inspirations, commenting that "they made me feel ambitious, in that they have such a specific worldview, and made me question what I have to offer."

 Hall has referred to Pinegrove as "language-arts rock."
-As a songwriter, Hall has emphasized simplicity and immediacy, viewing complexity as something of a defense mechanism in art.
+As a songwriter, Hall has emphasized simplicity and immediacy, viewing complexity as a defense mechanism in art.
 To this end, Hall has depicted himself as a "student of pop music," praising famed hitmaker Max Martin as "arguably the best songwriter of our time."
 He aims for a conversational tone in his lyricism, believing it expresses meaning more directly.
-His lyrics frequently touch on themes of communication and loneliness, and more general concepts such as color and geometry.
+His lyrics frequently touch on themes of communication, loneliness, and more general concepts such as color and geometry.